Police ID body found near Egg Harbor Township Walmart

-EGG HARBOR TOWNSHIP — Township police have identified a body that was found next to the Black Horse Pike outside of Walmart on Monday morning as a Landisville man.
+EGG HARBOR TOWNSHIP — Police have identified a body that was found next to the Black Horse Pike outside Walmart on Monday morning.

-Joseph Richardson II, 42, was found dead in a grassy area adjacent to the road around 7:24 a.m.
-Foul play is not expected to be a factor, but an investigation into Richardson's death is ongoing.
+Joseph Richardson II, 42, of the Landisville section of Buena, was found dead in a grassy area adjacent to the road at 7:24 a.m., police said.
+Foul play is not suspected, but an investigation into Richardson's death is ongoing.

-The case is being investigated by Detectives Michael Santoro, Richard Vogt and Katrina Cantell, all of the Egg Harbor Township Police Department Criminal Investigations Bureau, township police Capt.
+The case is being investigated by Detectives Michael Santoro, Richard Vogt and Katrina Cantell, police Capt.
 Heath Per said Tuesday.

 Richardson's body was discovered while Walmart and its neighboring stores began welcoming their early rounds of customers.

+An Egg Harbor Township man Thursday admitted intentionally setting a Lakewood house on fire …

-Northfield resident Christine Lauman said she was leaving the Walmart around 9 a.m. and saw about three marked and eight unmarked police units assembled on the lawn between the shopping plaza's Starbucks and Chick-Fil-A.
+Northfield resident Christine Lauman said she was leaving the Walmart about 9 a.m. and saw about three marked and eight unmarked police vehicles assembled on the lawn between the shopping plaza's Starbucks and Chick-fil-A.

-She learned from another eyewitness that the body was discovered beside the sidewalk bordering to the highway where they were gathered.
+She learned from another witness that the body was discovered beside the sidewalk bordering the highway where they were gathered.

 Contact Eric Conklin: